 "There's a lot of great Cohen footage, much of it taken from the invaluable 1974 tour diary Bird on a Wire, and you get his journey from early scribblings to late-tour comeback.
 What makes this film unmissable... is the fact that we get Marianne's story more or less in full as well.
-It's a fleshing own 'so long,' is to feel that the out of someone who was more than just a muse, more than just an object of affection for a famous man (and an infamous bastard).
+It's a fleshing out of someone who was more than just a muse, more than just an object of affection for a famous man (and an infamous bastard)...